uppedtrout/Better-config/README.md

 within a Western ceremonial structure (such as the Golden Dawn system) we came upon startling discoveries in both cases: there are no effective banishings for the forces invoked in the NECRONOMICON itself!
-The rituals, incantations, formulae of this Book are of ancient origin, comprising some of the oldest written magickal workings inDownloaded from www.holybooks.com Western occult history. the deities and demons identified within have probably not been effectively summoned in nearly six thousand years.
+The rituals, incantations, formulae of this Book are of ancient origin, comprising some of the oldest written magickal workings in Western occult history. the deities and demons identified within have probably not been effectively summoned in nearly six thousand years.
 Ordinary exorcisms and banishing formulae have thus far proved extremely inadequate: this, by experienced magicians.